sixpearls/sweepable/README.rst

 functions.
 Then get in the habit of breaking out each step in the simulation process (i.e., the same reference, run, evaluate or other appropriate "pipeline") --

+How to handle functions that don't lend themselves well to sweepable?
+Code genned or otherwise generic?

 Example user code